PoxyDoxy/PingFly/README.md

 PingFly __TODO:__
 - Change Counter to match based on UUID, instead of IP (multiple people running under one IP/NAT).
 - Make WebServer BackEnd Get Latest Program Version through PHP to avoid version file+human error.
+- Add in a Percentage of Lost Packets (to see packet loss easyier).

 # PingFly Updater (.exe)
 ## What this does